Law and Resistance: Toward a Performative Epistemology of the Political Trial

 Taking Michel Foucault’s genealogical analysis of power and resistance as its starting point, the book asks, from below, is there something in the very nature of law – that is, in its discursive and institutional dynamics, in its spatial, material, and temporal coordinates; in its own conceptual...

 January 31, 2020

 This book draws on the analytic and political dimensions of queer, alongside the analytic and political usefulness of reading emotion, to navigate legal interventions aimed at addressing the rights of LGBT people.
 Scholars, activists, lawyers, and judges concerned with eliminating violence and...

 Davina Cooper, Nikita Dhawan, Janet Newman

-This book examines what value if any, the state has for the pursuit of progressive politics; and how it might need to be re-thought or reimagined to deliver transformative change.
+This book examines what value, if any, the state has for the pursuit of progressive politics; and how it might need to be reimagined and remade to deliver transformative change.
 Is it possible to reimagine the state in ways that open up projects of political transformation?
 This interdisciplinary...